angular/angular/goldens/public-api/platform-browser/index.api.md

 import { NgZone } from '@angular/core';
 import { PlatformRef } from '@angular/core';
 import { Predicate } from '@angular/core';
+import { ɵprovideGlobalEventDelegation as provideGlobalEventDelegation } from '@angular/core';
 import { Provider } from '@angular/core';
 import { Sanitizer } from '@angular/core';
 import { SecurityContext } from '@angular/core';